SarangVartak/Credit_Card_Finance_Dashboard/README.md

 Reports made using Power BI

 Objective:
-To develop a comprehensive credit card dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze the credit card operations effectively
+To develop a comprehensive credit card report that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze the credit card operations effectively